JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

             // This composable should handle links both for demo://example1.org and demo://example2.org navDeepLink { uriPattern = "$firstUrl?name={name}" },
             navDeepLink { uriPattern = "demo://example2.org/name={name}" },
+            // The generated pattern only handles the parameters,
-            navDeepLink<Screen3>(basePath = "$firstUrl/dlscreen"),
+            // so we add the serial name for the route type. navDeepLink<Screen3>(basePath = "$firstUrl/dlscreen"),
         )
     ) {